 - Apply Here

-The Pediatric Residency Program at St. Joseph’s Children’s Hospital, at St. Joseph’s Regional Medical Center, sponsored by New York Medical College is a three-year program with a strong emphasis on general pediatrics and subspecialty clinical practice, teaching, and research.
-St. Joseph’s was one of the first Children’s Hospitals in New Jersey and includes a 48 bed General Pediatric Service, a 12 bed Pediatric ICU, a 30 bed Neonatal ICU, a 20 bed Intermediate Nursery, and a 30 bassinet Full Term Nursery.
+The Pediatric Residency Program at St. Joseph’s Children’s Hospital, at St. Joseph’s University Medical Center, is a three-year program with a strong emphasis on general pediatrics and subspecialty clinical practice, teaching, and research.
+St. Joseph’s was one of the first accredited Children’s Hospitals in New Jersey and includes a 48 bed General Pediatric Service, a 12 bed Pediatric ICU, a Mother-Baby Unit 30 bed Neonatal ICU, a 20 bed Intermediate Nursery, and a 30 bassinet Full Term Nursery.
 All pediatric subspecialists are based at St. Joseph’s and all rotations are done on-site.
 In a typical year, St. Joseph’s cares for 40,000 visits to our pediatric emergency department, 6000 admissions, and 300,000 outpatient visits.

-Our yearly class is made up of 12 residents.
+Our yearly class is made up of 36 residents and 2 Chief Residents.
 At the beginning of the PGY-1 year, each resident is assigned a faculty advisor who provides guidance and direction over the course of the 3 years of training.
 Acceptance into our residency program is highly competitive with an average of 1,800 applications for the 12 spots per year.

 Our conferences and rounds include: